-Alberto Giacometti (died 1966 ages 64) – Created abstract tall and slender sculptures
+Alberto Giacometti (died 1966 aged 64) – Created abstract tall and slender sculptures

-Giacometti - Jacked up to a height that met me at eye level, but they got stretched
+Giacometti – sculptures jacked up so they met me at eye level, but they got stretched

 Note: Giacometti's sculptures were famous for being abstract, tall and slender.

-From his studio in Paris the Swiss artist came to be recognised for his extremely tall, stretched, slender sculptures.
-The surface was continuously being reworked to give it a deep coarse, textured finish.
+From his untidy studio in Paris, the Swiss artist came to be recognised for his extremely tall, stretched, slender sculptures.
+The surfaces were continuously reworked to give them a deep, coarse, textured finish.

-Alberto Giacometti rarely deviated from three themes: The walking man, the standing nude woman or the bust.
-When he did deviate it would also be extraordinary, see how he does a dog.
+Alberto Giacometti rarely deviated from three themes: the walking man, the standing nude woman and the bust.
+When he did deviate, it would also be extraordinary – for instance, see how he sculpted a dog.

 His studio was extremely shabby, cramped and unkempt, even after he gained fame and wealth.

-Giacometti worked with chicken wire, plaster or clay and sometimes painted the surfaces before the finished sculptures were sent to the foundry to be turned into bronze sculptures.
-His sculptures command the highest prices in auctions in the world.
+Giacometti worked with chicken wire, plaster and clay before the finished sculptures were sent to the foundry to be turned into bronze sculptures.
+Some of his work has commanded world-record auction prices for sculptures.

 A representation of The Walking Man, 1960

-Not as well known, but equally as provocative is Giacometti's drawings and monochromatic paintings completed as if the pen, charcoal, oils, pencils or inks he used never left the page.
+Not as well known, but equally as provocative, are Giacometti's drawings and monochromatic paintings, completed as if the pen, charcoal, oils, pencils or inks he used never left the page.